If this resource is useful to you, consider donating $5 today to support SRLP’s work.

 - If you can afford this fee, go to the cashier on the 2nd floor to pay.
 The cashier only accepts cash (in exact change), money orders, and certified checks, NOT personal checks or credit cards.
 The cashier will give you a receipt with your Index Number on it.
 Keep this receipt.
 Then go back to the clerk downstairs to turn in your papers.

-- If you are currently incarcerated or on parole for a violent felony offense, you will need to give notice of the hearing date to the DA and the court in which you were convicted.
+- If you are currently incarcerated or on parole for a violent felony offense, you will need to give notice of the hearing date to the DA and the court or courts in which you were convicted.
+You can find more information about this in the name change guide for incarcerated individuals here.

 The Hearing

-- If the judge grants your waiver and sealing request, your records will be sealed and you do not have to publish.
-At this point, you will have to make a Motion to Unseal in order to receive certified copies of your name change order.
+- Note that if the judge grants your request to seal your name change case, you will have to make a Motion to Unseal in order to receive certified copies of your name change order.
 To do this, you will have to come back to court and submit the motion with the clerk in room 118.
 Typically, the judge will grant your request in 2-4 days.

 Changing Your IDs